3 Mar 2022

 Supporting Flood Forecast-Based Action and Learning in Bangladesh (SUFAL): Phase I and Phase II

-• Output 1: Impact-based forecasts, early-warning information with extended lead times, and tailored forecast information for target sectors are available and used by stakeholders and communities.
+- Enhanced Early Warning System with tailored forecast information are available and used by the stakeholders and community.

-• Output 2: Communities and institutions are able to take timely, appropriate and inclusive early actions to anticipate floods.
+- Institutions and communities are able to take timely, appropriate, inclusive and sector specific early actions to respond to multi-hazards.

 Start/end date